Skip to content Donate

 Equity, Diversity, and Inclusion Committee

 The Equity, Diversity, and Inclusion (EDI) Committee is a relatively new committee that meets about once per month to plan initiatives that improve accessibility, equity, diversity, inclusion, and reconciliation in WildResearch.
-Currently, we are working on developing an organization-wide Code of Conduct.

 Time commitment = 2 – 3 hours/month